codykingham/intro_to_vector_semantics/README.md

-# Where do you Mean?
+# Where do you mean?
 ## Using simple semantic vector models for processing corpora
 ### Cody Kingham